heroku/dotnet-buildpack/README.md

     $ heroku create --buildpack http://github.com/friism/dotnet-buildpack.git
     $ git push heroku master

-The buildpack will detect your app as ASP.NET 5 if it has `project.json`.
+The buildpack will detect your app as .NET Core if it has `project.json`.
 If the source code you want to build contains multiple `project.json` files, you can use a [`.deployment`](https://github.com/projectkudu/kudu/wiki/Customizing-deployments) or set a `$PROJECT` config var to control which one is built.